 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), as amended, which requires lessees to recognize a liability associated with obligations to make payments under the terms of the arrangement in addition to a right-of-use asset representing the lessee's right to use, or to control the use of the given asset assumed under the lease.
-As an emerging growth company, the Company has elected to adopt the standard based on nonpublic business entities implementation dates for annual reporting periods beginning after December 15, 2021.
-The Company is currently evaluating this new standard and the impact it will have on its consolidated financial statements, information technology systems, process, and internal controls.
+As an emerging growth company, the Company has elected to adopt the standard based on nonpublic business entities implementation dates for annual reporting periods beginning on January 1, 2022.
+See Note 6 for additional information.

-NOTE 2 - Revenue recognition
+NOTE 2 -Revenue recognition

 The Company recognizes revenue primarily from the sale of products, including mobile phones, scanners, and accessories, and the majority of the Company's contracts include only one performance obligation, namely the delivery of product.
 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer and is defined as the unit of account for revenue recognition under ASC 606.
 The Company also recognizes revenue from other contracts that may include a combination of products and NRE services or from the provision of solely NRE services.
 Where there is a combination of products and NRE services, the Company accounts for the promises as individual performance obligations if they are concluded as distinct.
-Performance obligations are considered distinct if they are both capable of being distinct and distinct within the contract.
+Performance obligations are considered distinct if they are both capable of being distinct and distinct within the context of the contract.
 In determining whether performance obligations meet the criteria for being distinct, the Company considers a number of factors, such as the degree of interrelation and interdependence between obligations, and whether or not the good or service significantly modifies or transforms another good or service in the contract.
-During the years ended December 31, 2021 and 2020, the Company did not have any contracts in which the products and NRE services were concluded to be a single performance obligation.
+During the years ended December 31, 2022 and 2021, the Company did not have any contracts in which the products and NRE services were concluded to be a single performance obligation.
 In certain cases, the Company may offer tiered pricing based on volumes purchased for specific model phones.
 To date, all tiered pricing provisions have fallen into observable ranges of pricing to existing customers, thus, not resulting in any material right which could be concluded as its own performance obligation.
 In addition, the Company does not offer material post-contract support services to its customers.